-Enterprise Content Strategy
+Enterprise Information and Content Strategy

 Marketing and sales content strategy has evolved from strategy work to make websites more effective.
 Those practices are now applied to other content projects.
 This is good for each content project, but a low level use of strategy.

-Sales and marketing content requirements should be documented within the appropriate functions, in a manner similar to new requirements for products and other strategic business assets.
+Sales and marketing information requirements should be documented within the appropriate functions, in a manner similar to new requirements for products and other strategic business assets.
 These feed a formal process that takes an enterprise perspective for investments that have cross-functional, strategic implications.
 (See blog, Use Case Requirements competency).

 Deep understanding of audiences (by segments), their problems or interests, and relevant decision processes, are among many universal and foundational inputs to content creation.
 This research and documentation is best done in a professional, well-planned and funded manner on behalf of every content constituency group (core elements).
 Each group can develop function-specific additions to this core profile (extension elements).
 (Understand Audience (Buyers) competency).

 This applies as well to the many areas of development and decisions required within the competency we call Conversation Support competency.
 (Explanatory post.)